Sakina loves birds and has had pet parrots and budgies. Now she has two lovebirds, one of which is a peach-faced male she hand-raised.

 - Give plenty of rest without any disturbance.

-- Keep the cage covered in blanket for warmth.
+- Keep the cage covered in a blanket for warmth.

 - Keep the cage clean.
 Your bird is likely to pass large droppings which may wet the cage floor, making it colder.

-Using Egg as a Quick Calcium Supply for LovebirdsClick thumbnail to view full-size
+How to Use Egg as a Quick Calcium Supply for Lovebirds: Photo Tutorial

 A Healthy Recipe for Lovebirds

-• Dry the spinach leaves in sun and crush them.
+- Dry the spinach leaves in the sun and crush them.

-Toss all of them and serve it fresh to your pet/pets.
-Either sprinkle it over their food bowl, or give it separately.
-It solves weakness and strengthens your bird.
+- Toss all of them and serve it fresh to your pet/pets.
+Either sprinkle it over their food bowl or give it separately.
+It alleviates weakness and strengthens your bird.

 Infertility in Lovebirds